MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 To download the report:

 1. In **Migration Manager** select  **Migration Actions > Migration Report**.
 This downloads the Migration Report as a CSV file to your downloads folder.
 Open this CSV file.
-2. Copy the three columns entitled **Schedule ID, Source and Destination**.
+2. Copy the three columns entitled **Schedule ID, Source, and Destination**.
 3. Open a new blank Excel worksheet.
-4. Paste the **Schedule ID, Source and Destination** columns from Step 2 into columns A, B and C of the blank worksheet.
+4. Paste the **Schedule ID, Source, and Destination** columns from Step 2 into columns A, B and C of the blank worksheet.
 5. Rename the headings to ID, Source Path and Destination Path.
 6. Filter on the blanks within column C (Destination Path).
 7. In the blank cells type, "No matching user".
 Clear the filter from “Destination Path”.